Reorganization of columnar architecture in the growing visual cortex: ZZ reorganization during continuous isotropic area increase starting from OD stripes

-In our manuscript, we analyzed growth-induced ZZ reorganization of OD stripes in the EN model for instantaneous area increases.
-Here we point out that the characteristic sinusoidal bending of OD domains during this universal mode of reorganization is also observed for stripe-like OD patterns subject to continuous area increase (\textbf{ Fig. \ref{fig:cont_expansion_stripes}}).
+In our manuscript, we analyzed OD stripes subject to instantaneous size increase and continuous expansion starting from the nonselective cortex in the EN model.
+In this section, we probe the reorganization of OD stripes under continuous increase of the system size for two different values of the control parameter $r$ (Fig. \ref{fig:cont_expansion_stripes}).
 We initialized our simulations with a sinusoidal pattern $o(\mathbf{x})\sim\sin(k_{\max}x)$.
-After a brief relaxation period of 10$\tau$ we linearly increased the linear extent of the simulated regions by 20\%, 40\%, 60\% and 80\% between $t=10\tau$ and $t=110\tau$ (corresponding to isotropic total area increases of 44\%, 96\%, 156\% and 224\%).
-Columnar layouts generally showed reorganization on similar timescales and the reorganization was more irregular when compared to the scenario of instantaneous area increases (\textbf{Fig. \ref{fig:cont_expansion_stripes}c, d}).
-In all simulations, column spacing $\Lambda$ exhibited a transient increase before the onset of reorganization followed by a decreased towards the initial value (data not shown).
-Bandedness $\alpha$ decreased after onset of reorganization (data not shown) as expected from the characteristic sinusoidal bending of OD domains (\textbf{Fig. \ref{fig:cont_expansion_stripes}}).
-Note that stripe-like OD patterns subject to continuous area increase provide an intermediate scenario between OD stripes subject to instantaneous area increase and realistic growth scenarios for complex OD patterns similar to the OD layouts in young kittens.
+After a brief relaxation period of 20$\tau$, we linearly increased the linear extent of the simulated regions by a factor of 1.2, 1.4, 1.6 and 1.8 between $t=20\tau$ and $t=120\tau$ (corresponding to isotropic total area increases by a factor of 1.44, 1.96, 2.56 and 3.24).
+In these simulations, columnar layouts generally show reorganization on similar time scales but more irregular reorganization when compared to the scenario of instantaneous area increases (Fig. 2, 3 in the manuscript).
+As for the case of instantaneous size increase, the column spacing $\Lambda$ increases only transiently (Fig. \ref{fig:cont_expansion_stripes}, C and H).
+Thus, the number of hypercolumns $N_{HC}$ strongly increases over the simulated time period (Fig. \ref{fig:cont_expansion_stripes}, D and I).
+The bandedness $\alpha$ decreases after onset of reorganization as expected from the sinusoidal bending of OD domains (Fig. \ref{fig:cont_expansion_stripes}, E and J).
+Thus, a sinusoidal bending of OD stripes which is characteristic for a ZZ instability also occurs upon continuous increase of the system size.